Shabaash Mithu: Filming

 Principal photography began on 5 April 2021 after being delayed due to COVID-19.
 Filming was finally wrapped up on 9 November.
 The film was shot on Lord's Cricket Ground in London, and across domestic and international locations to bring real feel of actual events that happened in Mithali's life.

 Soundtrack

 The music of the film is composed by Amit Trivedi, Salvage Audio Collective and Charan.
 Lyrics are written by Swanand Kirkire, Kausar Munir and Charan.
 The background score is composed by Salvage Audio Collective.

 Release

 Theatrical

 On 3 December coinciding with birthday of Mithali Raj releasing a teaser poster the producer announced the release date of the film as 4 February 2022.
 The date clashed with Rajkummar Rao's comedy film Badhaai Do, which was postponed to 11 February.
 Subsequently the film was not released and finally it was released on 15 July 2022.

+Festival

+In 2023, the film was selected in 'Game On' section at the 29th Kolkata International Film Festival and will be screened on 8 December 2023.

 Home media

 The film digitally streamed on both Voot and Netflix in Hindi and dubbed versions of Tamil and Telugu languages from 12 August 2022.